hMsats/bash_shell_script_download_and_compile_bitcoin_core_on_ubuntu/README.md

 This script was recently tested on a fairly fresh Ubuntu install (20.04.4 LTS).

-Because of how the checksums are calculated, the script only works for Bitcoin Core versions 22.0 and higher.
+Because of how the checksums are calculated, the script "maken.sh" only works for Bitcoin Core versions 22.0 and higher.
+To compile earlier versions set "do_check_bitcoin_core_download=0" inside the script "maken.sh".